Why a Home Inventory Matters for Insurance Claims

 | Out-of-pocket risk | Lower | Higher |

 For most homeowners, replacement cost coverage is worth the premium difference, especially for electronics, appliances, and furniture that depreciate quickly.
-Learn more about how home insurance settlements are calculated so you know exactly what to expect from your payout.
+Learn more about how home insurance settlements work so you know exactly what to expect from your payout, including how "recoverable depreciation" is released after you complete repairs.

 Where to Store Your Inventory